 In 2016 WRSAC formed the SPIRAL Consortium with two other Cornwall based charities CLEAR and CRASAC.
 We also commenced an Organizational Review and Consultation (funded through the Local Sustainability Fund) as well a rebranding process.

 In 2017 we completed the organizational review and continued with our rebranding process.
 We also moved premises!
 Due to shortage of counselling space in the new centre, and thinking forward towards new developments, WRSAC fundraised for a new building to be built alongside our new centre.
 We were fortunate to receive a large grant from the Clothmakers Foundation and numerous donations from people in our community through a Crowdfunding Appeal.

 We also formed a consortium with other South West Rape Crisis Centres (Bristol, Somerset, Avon, Devon and Gloucester).

-Our Chief Executive receives an OBE for her service to victims and survivors.
+Our Chief Executive, Maggie Parks receives an OBE for her service to victims and survivors.

 WRSAC were the only Rape Crisis Centre nationally and the only third sector provider in the South West to receive a grant from the Tampon Tax Fund.
 The grant will enable us to deliver a Community Engagement Project that will engage with women and girls from hidden communities who have difficulties in accessing our services.

-In 2018 we change our name to THE WOMENS CENTRE CORNWALL
+In 2018 we changed our name to THE WOMENS CENTRE CORNWALL

 Please help us